trstinc/trst-platform/README.md

-# trst-platform
-Trst's Platform Issue Tracker
+# Trst's Platform Issue Tracker

 This repository is the issue tracker and discussion area for Trst's platform.